 Medical coders are important because they ensure insurance companies have the right information and patients know their billing and payment options.
 Coders help to ensure bills get paid, patient data is organized, and insurance information is verified and accurately utilized.

-The Certified Coding Associate (CCA) certification offered by the American Health Information Management Association (AHIMA) distinguishes coders by exhibiting commitment and demonstrating coding competencies across all settings, including hospitals and physician practices.
+The Certified Coding Associate (CCA) certification offered by the American Health Information Management Association (AHIMA) distinguishes coders who exhibit commitment and demonstrate coding competencies across all settings, including hospitals and physician practices.

 Medical coders audit inpatient/outpatient health records (both paper and electronic) for appropriate ICD-9/ICD-10 and/or CPT code assignment.
 Coders also aid in revenue cycle auditing.
-Medical coders work on all hospitals, as well as physician offices, group practices, and insurance companies.
+Medical coders work in hospitals, physician offices, group practices, and insurance companies.